 On 20 February 2012, Pope Benedict XVI appointed Archbishop Costelloe as the ninth Bishop and sixth Archbishop of Perth.
 He was solemnly installed as Archbishop of Perth on 21 March 2012.

-In the Australian Catholic Bishops Conference, Archbishop Costelloe is a member of the Permanent Committee, the Bishops Commission for Doctrine and Morals and the Bishops Commission for Catholic Education.
+In the Australian Catholic Bishops Conference, Archbishop Costelloe is currently a member of the Permanent Committee and Chair of the Bishops Commission for the Plenary Council.
+He was appointed by Pope Francis in March 2018 as President of the Fifth Assembly of the Plenary Council of Australia.